The R package COMPoissonReg supports Conway-Maxwell

 & Methodology, U.S. Census Bureau, Washington, DC, 20233, U.S.A.

-This document is released to
+Disclaimer: This document is released to

 inform interested parties of ongoing research and to encourage